eoncarlyle/januaryplayground/README.md

   - HTTP messages should be thought of in request/response
   - WebSocket messages should be thought of in client/server
 - The only client messages sent to the websocket server is incoming auth, which simplifies some things
+- Right now the client return calls are a little all over the place - a `Pair<Int, String>` makes a lot of sense, but not everything else does

 ## Previous Topic Notes